The Mission (band): Deliverance

 After a break to recuperate, the band teamed up with engineer Joe Gibb to create a high-tech studio setup.
-Brown had been soaking up the Leeds dance scene, while Hussey's explorations were towards folk music.
-The band, asked to perform a lucrative headlining gig at Finsbury Park in 1991, brought out quite a different side, joined by Maartin Allcock of Fairport Convention and Anthony Thistlethwaite of The Waterboys.
-Many long-standing fans left the gig worried about the direction of the forthcoming release, Masque (produced by Mark Saunders).
-Masque was originally intended to be a solo release by Hussey; however, the remaining band members contributed to the recording, and the album was released under the group name as a result.
+Brown had been soaking up the Leeds dance scene, while Hussey explored folk music.
+The band, asked to perform a lucrative headlining show at Finsbury Park in 1991, brought out quite a different side, joined by Maartin Allcock of Fairport Convention and Anthony Thistlethwaite of the Waterboys.
+Some fans left the gig worried about the direction of the forthcoming release, Masque (produced by Mark Saunders).
+Masque was intended to be a solo release by Hussey.
+However, the remaining band members contributed to the recording, and the album was released under the group name.
 Hussey later said, "with Masque, we attempted to break down these preconceptions that people had of us but it didn't go down very well".
 Adams left the group subsequent to the release of the album.
-Reduced to a duo, the Mission began searching for new members, even placing an ad in Melody Maker.
+Reduced to a duo, the Mission searched for new members, even placing an advertisement in Melody Maker.